Welcome to Omid where we are helping tackle global poverty head-on

 STEP #2 – PORTABLE RENEWABLE ENERGY PLATFORM (PREP) & WATER TREATMENT

-PREP uses one solar panel and a small pump system that can move water for up to two miles on level ground and will fill an elevated tank which then can be used for the Drip Irrigation System.
+PREP uses one or three solar panel and a small pump system that can move water for up to two miles on level ground and will fill an elevated tank which then can be used for the Drip Irrigation System.
 Using gravity, water flows from the elevated tank into the drip irrigation piping.

 We also use solar power to process brackish and wastewater for agriculture.
 Since salt dissolved in water consists of positive and negative ions, electrodialysis is used to pull the ions out of the water.
 Ultraviolet light sterilization is then used to remove bacteria harmful to agriculture.

-PREP is a triple bottom line product – financially profitable, socially responsible and environmentally sustainable.
+PREP is a triple bottom line product – financially profitable, socially responsible, and environmentally sustainable.

 STEP #3 – DRIP IRRIGATION SYSTEM